 So why am I saying all this?
 Why such a huge post on God’s Will and our responsibility to seek righteousness and be obedient and abide in Him?
 Why repeat it over and over again in various posts?

 For one, I am saying this because I think that many of us are missing out on a genuine, loving relationship with Him.
 Maybe because of our own negative self-views, because we are not comfortable trusting others (even God), because we don’t know how to let ourselves be loved, or because of our misconceptions about who He is.
 And our lack of obedience and lack of abiding in Him reflects that.
 And we are probably creating serious, negative consequences for ourselves, missing out on the kind of healing, love, peace, joy, and blessings He wants for us.
 And it’s time to seriously take a look at the walls that you have up between you and God.
-(If this is the case, maybe give the “Through the Furnace” series a look.
+(If this is the case, maybe give the “Through the Refining Fire” series a look.
 There might be something there to help you work through the things that block you from a real, genuine relationship with our Heavenly Father.)

 But mostly I am saying this not for the hurting Christians who struggle with letting Him love you but for the multitudes of apathetic Christians who are coasting and compromising in their spiritual lives.
 I think that lazy, lukewarm, self-serving, comfortable Christianity is what has greatly helped our country get into the moral mess that we’re in.
 We are ruining our “Promised Land” because we are becoming the Israelites who died off in the desert: too focused on our own comfort and happiness, complaining about our circumstances, forgetting what God has done and Who He is, worshipping “golden calves” in our hearts, hardening our hearts to God’s convictions, and failing to fall down before the Lord in humility, failing to live in reverent fear, and failing to be obedient.